MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 Platform Test Suite
 ===================

-The purpose of a MicroEJ Platform Test Suite is to validate an implementation of a Low Level API by automatically running Java tests on the device.
+The purpose of a MicroEJ Platform Test Suite is to validate the Abstraction Layer that implements the :ref:`Low Level APIs
+<low_level_api>` of a Foundation Libraries by automatically running
+Java tests on the device.

 The :ref:`testsuite_engine` is used for building, running a Test Suite, and providing a report.